How to Get Rid of Whiteflies on Plants: 14 ways to spray whiteflies off plants

 5. Vacuum Them Up

-Empty the vacuum immediately after use.
-Seal the contents in a plastic bag and dispose of it in an outdoor trash can.
-Don’t leave dead whiteflies in the vacuum—they’ll attract other pests.
+Empty the vacuum immediately into a sealed bag and toss it in an outdoor trash can.
+Don’t leave the debris sitting in the vacuum.

 6. Release Beneficial Insects